cuzfrog/scala-jest/README.md

 `npm test`, which then trigger `jest`.
 So scala.js is not involved in the testing process, only the stdout/err from npm shown in sbt console.

+A drawback is that file paths are not managed by sbt, and must be set manually.

 ### Setup

 Prerequisite: